 For effective result, Ghana Statistical Service uses various datasets in representing data of different members of variable groups.
 Some of its datasets include;

 - Census Data-Household population ( which represents the household population by area, heads, death, sex, relations and more)

 - Census Data-Dwelling units (this represents the information on the occupants living in dwelling units by the type of dwellings, bathing facilities, the source of water both for drinking and bathing respectively and sources of lighting)

 - Census Data-Population (this is usually the aggregate number of people in the country using birth, education, marital status, localities, death records, other information).

 - Census data-Employment (this set consist of people who are 15 years or older who are skilfully engaged or employed)

 - Census Data-Economic Activities (This caters to the economically active population who are 15 years or older including foreigners and nationals).

 The Ghana Statistical Service service is led by 7-member board who work to ensure that the final data and information are proof-based and credible.
 The board members also ensure that Ghana’s data meet international quality and that the practices of the service agree to the United Nations Fundamental Principles of Official Statistics.
 Most recently, they were advised to engage substantive Government Statistician to lead Ghana Census of Agriculture (which was called for in 2017) and the upcoming 2020 Population and Housing Census.

 How To Navigate the GSS Website

 To retrieve any information from the GSS, visit the institution’s official website.
-You do not need to any login to access information on the site.
-There are several links displayed on the home page; just click on any one you wish to and you’ll be taken to the required information.
+Thankfully, you do not need any login to access information on the site.
+There are several links displayed on the home page; just click on anyone you wish to and you’ll be taken to the required information.